1031 Checklist

 [ ] How do you benefit?
 If your tax for a SALE would have been $20,000, for example, that would be deferred with a 1031 so you would not have to pay it now.
 But you'd have to pay in 5 or 10 years if you SELL the replacement (by then a tank of gas might cost $1,000).
 But if you’d done another 1031 instead of a sale, it would defer the tax indefinitely.
 Meanwhile you’ll have $20,000 extra to invest in better replacement property that will produce more income and will appreciate more with leverage.

 [ ] Make two contracts into one exchange.
 You have one contract to sell to a buyer and another to buy from a different seller.
 You can sign an agreement with an intermediary for you to exchange what you will give up for what you want to get in return.
 You assign both contracts to the intermediary.
-The intermediary will sell to your buyer park (escrow) the sale proceeds, then buy the replacement from your seller You do not touch the money.
+The intermediary will sell to your buyer, park (escrow) the sale proceeds, then buy the replacement from your seller.
+You do not touch the money.
 Your deed goes directly to buyer and seller's deed goes to you—the intermediary is in neither chain of title.
 You will report the completed exchange to the IRS.

 [ ] You want cash out to boot?
-If you get cash (or anything other than like-kind property) out of the exchange (it’s called boot) you’ll owe tax only on the boot in such a partial 1031exchange To avoid boot you must, (1) get replacement property for not less than the sale price of the relinquished property AND (2) spend all of the sale proceeds in your exchange account.
+If you get cash (or anything other than like-kind property) out of the exchange (it’s called boot) you’ll owe tax only on the boot in such a partial 1031exchange.
+To avoid boot you must, (1) get replacement property for not less than the sale price of the relinquished property AND (2) spend all of the sale proceeds in your exchange account.

 [ ] Try different scenarios with your own numbers on our website (see CALCULATE YOUR OWN TAX ESTIMATES below).
 Always consult your tax and legal advisers.

 [ ] Must be a qualified exchange.
 You must have an expertly crafted exchange agreement with,"Mutually Dependent Parts of an Integrated Transaction drafted by your Qualified Intermediary (and not by you, your attorney or your real estate agent).
-Title to the property you get must be registered in the same name(s) as what You gave up—otherwise the IRS could call it a sale.

 [ ] Must have a qualified intermediary (called a QI).
 An IRS release reads,